crazy-hair/crazyhairguy.github.io/README.md

-you're not a good person, you know that, right?
+you're not a good person. you know that, right?